 Sometimes entities become concerned when their special possessions that they loved in this world aren’t still as pristine as they once were, or are changed despite their wishes.

 Although the entity of Amanda has always made her presence known in her mansion, she became very active, after the 300+ year old,110 ft. tree, The Lone Sentinel became sick with Dutch elm disease in the 1990s”, and had to be taken down in 1998, because of its weakened condition, showing signs of falling down soon.

-The female entity of Amanda Bayne Balph
+The Spirit of Amanda Bayne Balph:

 She has been positively identified by the library staff and visitors, who have seen her, because she looks just like her picture, hanging on the wall.

 One librarian told Jeff Ballenger that she saw her in a reflection of a window.

 Jeff also reports that people pulling into the parking lot know when the library is closed, when they see a lady, wearing a bonnet, looking out the second story window of what was her room.